Grenoble

-Grenoble (/ɡrəˈnoʊbəl/ grə-NOH-bəl; /fr/; Grenoblo or Grainóvol; Graçanòbol or Grenòble) is the prefecture and largest city of the Isère department in the Auvergne-Rhône-Alpes region of southeastern France.
+Grenoble (/ɡrəˈnoʊbəl/ grə-NOH-bəl; /fr/) is the prefecture and largest city of the Isère department in the Auvergne-Rhône-Alpes region of southeastern France.
 It was the capital of the Dauphiné historical province and lies where the river Drac flows into the Isère at the foot of the French Alps.

-The population of the commune of Grenoble was 158,198 as of 2019, while the population of the Grenoble metropolitan area (French: aire d'attraction de Grenoble or agglomération grenobloise) was 714,799 which makes it the largest metropolis in the Alps, ahead of Innsbruck and Bolzano.
+The population of the commune of Grenoble was 156,140 as of 2023, while the population of the Grenoble metropolitan area (French: aire d'attraction de Grenoble) was 727,380 in 2023, which makes it the largest metropolis in the Alps, ahead of Innsbruck and Bolzano.
 A significant European scientific centre, the city advertises itself as the "Capital of the Alps", due to its size and its proximity to the mountains.
 The many suburban communes that make up the rest of the metropolitan area include four with populations exceeding 20,000: Saint-Martin-d'Hères, Échirolles, Fontaine and Voiron.

 Grenoble's history goes back over 2,000 years, to a time when it was a village of the Allobroges Gallic tribe.
 It became the capital of the Dauphiné in the 11th century.
 This status, consolidated by the annexation to France, allowed it to develop its economy.
 Grenoble then became a parliamentary and military city, close to the border with Savoy, which at the time was part of the Holy Roman Empire.
 Industrial development increased the prominence of Grenoble through several periods of economic expansion over the last three centuries.
 This started with a booming glove industry in the 18th and 19th centuries, continued with the development of a strong hydropower industry in the late 19th to early 20th centuries, and ended with a post-World War II economic boom symbolized by the holding of the X Olympic Winter Games in 1968.

 The city has grown to be one of Europe's most important research, technology and innovation centres, with one in five inhabitants working directly in these fields.
-Grenoble is classified as a global city with the ranking of "sufficiency" by the Globalization and World Cities Research Network.
+Grenoble was classified as a global city with the ranking of "sufficiency" by the Globalization and World Cities Research Network until 2024.
 The city held the title of European Green Capital in 2022.